junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 *Not the love I'm asking.* That's Metatron's words.

 Dean has a feeling where this is leading to, and just to think about that, he already feels as if his flesh is trying to crawl out of his skin, like when he was tortured and skinned in Hell.
-But now he feels like he'd rather stay in Hell for forty more years than thinking about that question, thinking about that... angel.
+But now he feels like he'd rather stay in Hell for forty more years than thinking about that question, thinking about the answer to that question -- *Do you still believe in love, Dean?* -- thinking about that... angel, admitting the thing he doesn't want to acknowledge is there for so, so long. *Swear it on the name of the person you love the most.
+Prove it.*

 There really is only one answer.

 "Got your answer, Dean?"
-Metatron watches the look on Dean's face shift.
+Metatron watches the look on Dean's face with great interest.

-Dean glances at him, feeling his face burning up.
-He has a bad feeling about this, but somehow, just thinking that answer, it flutters his stomach, like the chick-flick movies sometimes would say, that weird expression of saying butterflies in the stomach.
+Dean glances at him, feeling his own face burning up.
+He has a bad feeling about this, but somehow, just thinking that answer, it flutters his stomach, like the chick-flick movies sometimes would say, that weird expression of having butterflies in the stomach.
 He never believed it, but it seems to hold certain level of truth.

+His gut twists and turns as he flips that thought round and round in his mind.

+*Do you want to save the world?
+Do you want to heal Sam?* He asks himself quietly. *Just say it then.
+It's true anyway, what can you lose just by admitting it?*

 "I swear on Castiel's name," Dean says quietly.

 He knows this is the right answer immediately.
-Like casting a spell, as if he just somehow completed reciting the magic words, there is instantly a heated sensation passing through his lips.
+Like casting a spell, as if he just somehow completed reciting the last verse of some magic words, there is instantly a heated sensation passing through his lips, spreading from corner of his lips to the center, heating up both his upper and lower lip.
 Startlingly glancing down, he sees a faint silver light glinting around his lips, and receding slowly as he watches.

 He touches his lips instantly, but nothing out of normal that he can find.